-- We identify and address barriers to the participation of particular groups as individuals in learning and other activities. - We monitor the attainment and progress of all our pupils by ethnicity every term - groups that need to accelerate progress are identified and teachers supported to ensure it happens. - Barriers to learning are identified and addressed; support is provided to include nurture groups, small group tuition, 1:1 specialist support etc. - We are continuing to develop a curriculum that supports all pupils to understand, respect and value difference and diversity. - Ensuring that the curriculum is supported by resources that provide a range of positive images that reflect the diverse communities of modern Britain. - Use materials that reflect a range of cultural backgrounds, learning styles and linguistic needs - Celebrating special events such as Black History Month, Chinese New Year etc as part of assembly. - Provide opportunities for pupils to maintain links with their own culture, while at the same time appreciating cultural diversity - Employ a range of styles, including collaborative learning, so that pupils can learn to value working together - Provide support for children to access the curriculum including specialist teacher/TA support for EAL pupils as required - Ensure staff have training in aspects of supporting EAL learners - Provide educational visits and extra-curricular activities that reflect all groupings among our pupils. - Meet the dietary needs of all pupils and staff - Implementing our anti-Bullying Policy to develop pupil awareness and understanding of bullying behaviour or harassment on the basis of race, ethnicity or cultures.
+- We identify and address barriers to the participation of particular groups as individuals in learning and other activities: - We monitor the attainment and progress of all our pupils by ethnicity every term - groups that need to accelerate progress are identified and teachers supported to ensure it happens. - Barriers to learning are identified and addressed; support is provided to include nurture groups, small group tuition, 1:1 specialist support etc - We are continuing to develop a curriculum that supports all pupils to understand, respect and value difference and diversity. - Ensuring that the curriculum is supported by resources that provide a range of positive images that reflect the diverse communities of modern Britain. - Use materials that reflect a range of cultural backgrounds, learning styles and linguistic needs - Celebrating special events such as Black History Month, Chinese New Year etc as part of assembly. - Provide opportunities for pupils to maintain links with their own culture, while at the same time appreciating cultural diversity

-- Challenge racial discrimination and stereotyping, and teach pupils how to recognise bias. - Deal with any racist incidents in an effective and consistent manner - Address prejudices around racism and xenophobia, including those that are directed towards religious groups and communities and those that are directed against travellers, refugees and people seeking asylum.
-We take seriously our obligation to report regularly to the local authority about the numbers, types and seriousness of prejudicerelated incidents at our school and how they were dealt with - Keep accurate information about the ethnic origin, first language and religion of all pupils and staff - Actively support the recruitment of staff, governors and volunteers to the school which reflect the diversity of the school community - Additional support is also provided for parents/carers to help them to play a full part in the life of the school (e.g. providing information in different languages as required).
+- Employ a range of styles, including collaborative learning, so that pupils can learn to value working together - Provide support for children to access the curriculum including specialist teacher/TA support for EAL pupils as required - Ensure staff have training in aspects of supporting EAL learners - Provide educational visits and extra-curricular activities that reflect all groupings among our pupils. - Meet the dietary needs of all pupils and staff - Implementing our anti-Bullying Policy to develop pupil awareness and understanding of bullying behaviour or harassment on the basis of race, ethnicity or cultures. - Challenge racial discrimination and stereotyping, and teach pupils how to recognise bias. - Deal with any racist incidents in an effective and consistent manner - Address prejudices around racism and xenophobia, including those that are directed towards religious groups and communities and those that are directed against travellers, refugees and people seeking asylum.
+We take seriously our obligation to report regularly to the local authority about the numbers, types and seriousness of prejudice-related incidents at our school and how they were dealt with - Keep accurate information about the ethnic origin, first language and religion of all pupils and staff - Actively support the recruitment of staff, governors and volunteers to the school which reflect the diversity of the school community - Additional support is also provided for parents/carers to help them to play a full part in the life of the school (e.g. providing information in different languages as required).

 - There are a wide range of local, national and international trips and visits that introduce students to different races, ethnicities and cultures.
 The annual visit to Auschwitz-Birkenau is particularly moving for both staff and students. - We have a range of international exchange students who join us regularly, from China and Germany for example.
-Our pupils regularly take part in exchanges with Spain and Italy.
+Our pupils regularly take part in exchanges with Spain and Italy. - Student focus group to be set up next year to review the KS3 curriculum in terms of racial and cultural diversity.

 The school records any incidents of prejudiced-related incidents.
-There have been 4 recorded incidents in the past academic year.
-(2019/20)
+There have been 8 recorded incidents in the past academic year.
+(2020/21).